reginehartwig/reginehartwig.github.io/_publications/lightspeed/index.md

 ---
 layout: publications
 permalink: /publications/lightspeed/
-date: 2025_05_29 # determines sorting just take the date of the first publication as YYYY_MM_DD
+date: 2024_12_01 # determines sorting just take the date of the first publication as YYYY_MM_DD
 image: assets/teaser.png
 image_mouseover: assets/header_vid.mp4
 icon: assets/favicon.ico

-title: "TBD"
+title: "Lightspeed Computation of Geometry-aware Semantic Embeddings"
 venue: TBD, 2025
 authors:
   - name: reginehartwig
     affiliations: "1,2"

+  - name: riccardomarin
+    affiliations: "1"

+  - name: dominikmuhle
+    affiliations: "1,2"

   - name: danielcremers
-    affiliations: "1,2,3"
+    affiliations: "1,2"

 affiliations:
   - name: tum
     length: short
   - name: mcml
     length: long

-description: "TBD"
+description: "Recent advancements in feature computation have revealed that self-supervised feature extractors can recognize semantic correspondences.
+However, these features often lack an understanding of objects' underlying geometry and 3D structure.
+In this paper, we focus on object categories with well-defined shapes and address the challenge of matching semantically similar parts distinguished by their geometric properties, e.g., left/right eyes or front/back legs.
+We propose a novel, optimal-transport based learning method that is faster and outperforms previous supervised methods in terms of semantic matching and geometric understanding."

 links:
     - name: Project Page